Table of Contents

 bootp,dhcp, or both

 Exactly one of these words must be specified.
-Specify bootp if dynamic IP addresses on this network may be assigned only to BootP clients.
-Specify dhcp if dynamic IP addresses on this network may be assigned only to DHCP clients.
-Specify both if dynamic IP addresses on this network may be assigned to both BootP and DHCP clients.
+Specify bootp if dynamic IP addresses in this pool may be assigned only to BootP clients.
+Specify dhcp if dynamic IP addresses in this pool may be assigned only to DHCP clients.
+Specify both if dynamic IP addresses in this pool may be assigned to both BootP and DHCP clients.

 registered or roaming or unregistered